cityofasheville/bedrock2/docs/etl_formats.md

 ## File Copy
 File copy can read and write from S3, Windows file share, and SFTP sites.
 Google Drive to be added.
 All locations have the same three fields: connection, filename, and path.
 Connections include a type field to distinguish S3 from SFTP, etc.
+The option "adjustdate" on a target or source changes the filename created in fillDateTemplate by that number of days. (-1 means yesterday)
 ```
 {
     "run_group": "daily",